 Talent distributing the PBS along the flow cell and lifting the sides of the flow cell.

 Using a razor blade, move the flow cell to the edge of the slide by inverting the slide [1] and nudge the flow cell off the slide so that it lands on top of the razor blade [2].
-Pick the flow cell off the razor blade using curved forceps very slowly, using a steady and consistent force [3].
+Pick the flow cell off the razor blade using curved forceps very slowly [3].
 Videographer: This step is difficult and important!

-Talent moving the flow cell to the edge of the slide.
+Talent moving the flow cell to the edge of the slide, inverting the slide, and then nudging the flow cell onto the razor blade.

 Talent nudging the flow cell from the slide onto the razor blade.